wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

     * If you have the IP blocking functionality enabled on your Wallarm nodes and have the [default trigger](../user-guides/triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour-default-trigger) active but still receive alerts about an increased level of attacks, then the alert may signal that the IP blocking functionality or the trigger is not working as expected.

     [See the configured trigger example →](../user-guides/triggers/trigger-examples.md#slack-notification-if-2-or-more-sqli-hits-are-detected-in-one-minute)
-* Notify that a new user was added to your company account in the Wallarm Console
+* Notify that a new user was added to your company account in Wallarm Console

     [See the configured trigger example →](../user-guides/triggers/trigger-examples.md#slack-and-email-notification-if-new-user-is-added-to-the-account)
 * Mark the requests as the brute-force or dirbust attack and block the IP addresses the requests were originated from